Hypaethral/javascript-projects/environment-setup/04-react.md

 #### The State

-"State" the internal stuff that the component remembers from render to render.
+"State" is the internal blob of stuff that the component remembers from render to render.
 A stateful component is said to be "smart", and can make decisions about its own appearance and rendering.
 If a component's state changes, the component is (usually) forced to rerender.
 A component's state should *only* change based on an internal actor.
 Remember this for when we explore Stores later.

 In general, we try to avoid state where possible because it's confusing and can change at the drop of a hat.
-Try to create your components as stateless (or colloquially, "dumb") as possible, and only use state when you absolutely need it.
+Try to create your components as stateless (or colloquially, as "dumb") as possible, and only use state when you absolutely need it.
 This will take some practice!

 #### Defining React's Props and State with TypeScript

-We'll focus on just props for now, because that's all we need.
+We'll focus on just props for now, because that's all we need for our Cat.

 We'll create an interface to define the property names and their type: